Return of premium life insurance

 But it’s important to understand that you’re not gaining additional or new money.
 Instead, you’re getting back money that was yours to begin with.
 So while return of premium life insurance can be a nice saving option if you’re looking to set aside some money for retirement or have a guarantee of getting money back, there may be other savings options that could give you a greater return.
 In short, you’re not earning interest on the money you pay into your life insurance premiums, but you could earn interest on that same money if you invested it in an interest-bearing account instead.
 Consider speaking with a financial advisor to see what is right for you.

 The return of premium feature that either comes with a term policy or is added on as a rider is likely to increase your premium since the insurance company will have to pay you back at the end of your term.
-The amount it adds on to your policy varies, because each policy is unique and is based on a number of factors, including your gender, age and general health.
-The younger you are, and the better your health, the less you are likely to have to pay for a policy.
+The amount it adds to your policy varies because each policy is unique and is based on a number of factors, including your gender, age and general health.
+The younger you are and the better your health, the less you are likely to have to pay for a policy.

 Let’s look at a possible example based on a $250,000, 30-year term life policy.
-Let’s say a 25 year-old woman in excellent health pays $19.90 per month for this policy without the return of premium feature.
+Let’s say a 25-year-old woman in excellent health pays $19.90 per month for this policy without the return of premium feature.
 If a return of premium rider is added to her policy, then her monthly premium climbs to $51.77 per month.
 But if she outlives the term, then she could receive the entire $18,637.20 back that she paid over the past 30 years.

 Does that mean it’s a good investment?
 It depends, since everyone’s circumstances are different.
-Talking with a financial advisor about what’s right for you can help you answer that question.
+Talking with a financial advisor about what’s right for you can help answer that question.

 Pros and cons of return of premium life insurance

-As with any insurance options, there are pros and cons to a return of premium life insurance policy.
+As with many insurance options, there are pros and cons to a return of premium life insurance policy.
 Only you can determine whether the pros make this type of policy a good investment for you.

 Pros | Cons |